 So let’s say you have about 2 days in Glasgow, or just a weekend to do the must-see Glasgow attractions.
 What exactly is it that makes this city a contender for the best in Scotland?
 If I was planning your Glasgow 2 day itinerary, this is the highlights that would be on it!

-I should probably start this off by stating that I’m a little embarrassed to admit that despite living in Scotland for over 2.5 years in total, I’ve never spent any quality time exploring Glasgow and all it has to offer.
+I should probably start this off by stating that I’m a little embarrassed to admit that it took me 2.5 years of living in Scotland before I spent any quality time exploring Glasgow and all it has to offer.
 Oops.
-But now I can finally say that’s changed!
+I’m so glad I finally discovered the awesomeness of this city!

 Living in Edinburgh, the capital of Scotland, has always provided me great cultural experiences through all the festivals on offer, the beautiful architecture to admire and lovely hidden gems to discover.
 However, I’ve continuously heard the rumour that Glasgow offers something both a little more, and different.
 More culture, more nightlife, and different things to see and do.
 And now I can confirm the rumours are true!

 Some might say that Glasgow plays second fiddle to Edinburgh as the must-visit city in Scotland, but I would have to say they’re mistaken.
 When you get down to the heart of it, Glasgow and Edinburgh are two very different cities, offering alternative Scottish city experiences.

 Edinburgh is more of a tourist hub, with its Castle and grand old architecture, and Glasgow has more grit and edge as a result of its industrial past.
 Depending on what you’re looking for when you visit Scotland, you might find yourself drawn to either Edinburgh or Glasgow, and if you plan it right, you can appreciate both!